MAIF/thoth/readme.md

     <img src="scribe.png" alt="Scribe" width="300"/>
 </p>

-This repository provide tools to do event sourcing in your application.
+This repository provides tools to implement event sourcing in your application.

-This libs are based on :
+These libs are based on :
  * Vavr for functional stuff (immutable `List`, `Either`, `Future`)
  * Akka stream for reactive streams
  * jackson for json